Building your business from scratch takes a lot of guts. And stakes become even higher and tougher when you plan to start a fintech business.

 Investors are often hesitant to fund businesses in such a regulated and competitive market without clear signs of potential for high returns.

-For example, a fintech startup specializing in blockchain technology might struggle to find investors if their product is too niche or if the market sentiment around blockchain is negative.
+For example, a fintech startup specializing in blockchain technology might struggle to find investors if its product is too niche or if the market sentiment around blockchain is negative.

 8. Partner Dependencies and Third-Party Risks

-Many fintech products rely on partnerships with traditional banks or other financial institutions in form of fintech APIs and opening banking.
+Many fintech products rely on partnerships with traditional banks or other financial institutions in the form of fintech APIs and open banking.

 This can lead to dependency risks.